OSGeo/gdal/doc/source/programs/gdal_raster_proximity.rst

 Description
 -----------

-:program:`gdal raster proximity` generates a raster proximity map indicating the distance from the center of each pixel to the center of the nearest pixel identified as a target pixel.
+:program:`gdal raster proximity` generates a raster proximity map indicating the Cartesian distance from the center of each pixel to the center of the nearest pixel identified as a target pixel.
 Target pixels are those in the source raster for which the raster pixel value is in the set of target pixel values.